marq24/emacberry.com/_docs/2500-offroadnav.md

 want to take.
 In this documentation it is assumed that you have a path that is going from point A to point B and you want to follow it in the same direction (so you are currently at location A and want to arrive at location B).

-For the proper functionality of the outdoor navigation in GPSLogger II two settings in the options dialog have been introduced which have a major influence on the behaviour of the navigation software.
+For the proper functionality of the outdoor navigation in GPSLogger II two settings in the option's dialog have been introduced which have a major influence on the behaviour of the navigation software.
 If you have understood the concept how outdoor navigation is working in GPSLogger II you can adjust these two values 'When Waypoint is reached' & 'Distance to next Waypoint' to your likings.
 In this documentation it is assumed the following (default) values are
 present:

-- When Waypoint is reached: 15m/50&nbsp;ft
+- When Waypoint is reached: 15 m/50&nbsp;ft
-- Distance to next Waypoint: 250m/820&nbsp;ft
+- Distance to next Waypoint: 250 m/820&nbsp;ft

 Please note that you do not have to be in logging mode in order to use the outdoor navigation function of GPSLogger II.